 - In a thick-bottomed pan, add 4-5 tbsp oil and fry the yam till lightly browned at the edges.
 Remove this and keep aside.

 - In the leftover oil, add the asafoetida, methi and cumin seeds and let it splutter.
 Add in the ginger and green chilli paste and give it a stir.
-Add in the chopped carrots, string beans, bottle gourd and pumpkin.
+Add in the chopped carrots, string beans, bottle gourd, lotus root and pumpkin.
 Stir-fry this for about two minutes.
 If you’re adding the ladyfinger, fry this separately and keep aside.
 This must only be added towards the end of the cooking process.

 - Add the chopped and grated tomatoes.
 Cook and stir occasionally till almost pulpy and broken down well.